model-checking/kani-verifier-blog/_posts/2022-09-20-internship-projects-2022-concrete-playback.md

 test result: FAILED.
 0 passed; 1 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s
 ```

-There are some neat details about this mode that have implemented after watching
+There are some neat details about this mode that have been implemented after
-our users trying the feature.
+watching our users trying the feature.
 For example, the name of the test contains a _hash value_ that depends on the
 concrete values, to avoid having repeated unit tests in the code.
 Another improvement is that Kani will format the code with `rustfmt` after